 Named after the wife of South Africaโs iconic leader, Nelson Mandela, Winnie was clearly designed for political business.

-But there are other youngsters in the larger family of the late Jaramogi Oginga Odinga, Kenyaโs first Vice President, who are โteeming with political talentโ.
+But there are other youngsters in the larger family of the late Jaramogi Oginga Odinga, Kenyaโs first Vice President.
+These youngsters are โteeming with political talentโ.

 Dr Oginga, the head of the family, holds that it is not in their capacity to identify a political successor.